jacksjw/config-swoop-zmk_ec/README.md

 ## The Case
 The case is the designed to mount the keyboard with an integrated plate.
 It also has some notches to allow for the addition of a partial gasket on the lower case.
 However, I have not tried it out yet.
 See image below for a general idea of the mounting profile.
-Only difference is that screws are put in from the top.
-Optional gasket is marked in orange:

 ![case_mount](pictures/mount.png)